 Because making your own solar electricity is less expensive than buying it from your utility, everyone who has enough capital will want to install photovoltaic systems to cover their electric needs.
 This is why major corporations like Apple, Google, and Walmart already have giant solar systems.
 They are making money on them — a lot of money — and so can smaller companies.
 We can also expect to see average middle-class neighborhoods sporting solar panels on most unshaded rooftops.

 Solar prices continue to drop.
+And the passage of the Inflation Reduction Act of 2022 brings new incentives to help taxpayers afford solar.
 Quite surprisingly, our latest research shows that consumers could even earn money by electrifying their heating in northern Michigan or Ontario, Canada, with a heat pump powered by solar.
 Solar electrification of heating saves you even more money and is even better for the environment.

 The Department of Energy points out that a renewable-based grid will create significant health and cost savings too.
 They show reduced carbon emissions and improved air quality results in savings of $1.1 trillion to $1.7 trillion, far outweighing the additional costs incurred from transitioning to clean energy.
 This means when you invest in solar you make money, but the country makes even more money in avoided health costs.
 Plus, it saves lives.
 In an earlier study, I found that about 52,000 American lives could be saved per year simply by turning off the coal plants in favor of solar to reduce air pollution.
 Now we can all profit from solar; saving all those lives is a bonus.